gean-ferreira/voice-recorder/README.md

 Voice recoder using Svelte framework.

-For styling Sveltstrap will be used. sveltestrap.js.org
+For styling Sveltstrap will be used (sveltestrap.js.org).